Valuative invariants for large classes of matroids: Preliminaries

 As mentioned before, Schubert matroids are (up to isomorphism) a subclass of lattice path matroids.
-The next theorem characterizes Schubert matroids.
+The next theorem characterizes Schubert matroids as lattice path matroids.
 For this purpose we use the notation $\M[U]:=\M[L,U]$ for lattice path matroids of rank $k$ on $n$ elements whose lower path $L=\text{\normalfont E\dots EN\dots N}$ is the lower-right border of the rectangular grid with vertices $(0,0)$, $(0,k)$, $(n-k,0)$ and $(n-k,k)$.

 \begin{teo} A matroid $\M$ is a Schubert matroid if and only if it is isomorphic to a lattice path matroid $\M[U]$. \end{teo}

 \begin{proof} This follows from \cite[Corollary 4.4]{bonin-demier-structural}. \end{proof}